Presentation by Tiffany Chung

 JD: Yes, the commercial market is active, but it is fairly tourist-driven.
 The support for experimental, innovative work is lacking, and therefore the work that Sàn Art does is very important to the development of experimental art and new thinking.

 Tiffany, thank you so much for your presentation.
 We look forward to hearing more about your work at the Singapore Biennale.

 Disclaimer: All the watermarked images are the exclusive property of their respective owners.
 Asia Art Archive in America does not hold copyright on them.

 MFA in Studio Art, University of California, Santa Barbara, USA.

 BFA in Photography, California State University, Long Beach, USA.

-An active artist and co-founder of San Art in Vietnam, Tiffany Chung works in a wide variety of medium, from sculpture, video, photography, drawing and installation.
-Chung has been featured in a wide range of museum exhibitions and biennials in Asia, Australia, Europe, and the US, including: the Fukuoka Asian Art Triennale (Fukuoka, Japan); the Incheon International Women Artists’ Biennale (Incheon, Korea); Zendai MoMA (Shanghai, China); Centre de Cultura Contemporánia de Barcelona (Barcelona, Spain); and Campbelltown Art Centre (Sydney, Australia).
+An active artist and co-founder of San Art in Vietnam, Tiffany Chung works in a wide variety of media, from sculpture, video, and photography to drawing and installation.
+Chung has been featured in a wide range of museum exhibitions and biennials in Asia, Australia, Europe, and the US, including the Fukuoka Asian Art Triennale (Fukuoka, Japan); the Incheon International Women Artists’ Biennale (Incheon, Korea); Zendai MoMA (Shanghai, China); Centre de Cultura Contemporánia de Barcelona (Barcelona, Spain); and Campbelltown Art Centre (Sydney, Australia).
 She participated in the Singapore Biennial in 2011.